byuitechops/disperse-welcome-folder/README.md

 # Disperse Welcome Folder
-### Package Name: disperse-welcome-folder
+### *Package Name*: disperse-welcome-folder
-### Child Type: post import
+### *Child Type*: post import
+### *Platform*: online
+### *Required*: Recommended

 This child module is built to be used by the Brigham Young University - Idaho D2L to Canvas Conversion Tool.
 It utilizes the standard `module.exports => (course, stepCallback)` signature and uses the Conversion Tool's standard logging functions.
+You can view extended documentation [Here](https://github.com/byuitechops/d2l-to-canvas-conversion-tool/tree/master/documentation).

 ## Purpose